Ayano-Keiko/HTML-METADATA-Crawler-Parser/README.md

 The script aims to crawl metadata (eg. title, keywords, description) based on a focused URL.
 If IP limitation is ebabled, a Anti-Scraping mechanisam, then we cannot get the metadata.
 Therefore, commercial wensites are not recommended to test.

+## Feature
+- No 3<sup>rd</sup> library used.
+All use python build-in module
+- JSON used for returning data to PHP -- Easier for processing

 ## Description
 This script takes commend line argument as parameters.
 There are 3 parameters.
 The second parament is seed URL and third parameter is number of max page.
 And JSON data are returned. <br>